-When you visit the site, click on “Account” in the top right hand corner and enter the email address and password that you registered with us.
-You will be directed to a page where you can update your personal information, add or delete information about your child’s birthday and your family’s scout elves, and sign-up to receive special newsletters and updates.
+From the website’s homepage, click on “Account” in the top right hand corner and enter the email address and password that you registered with.
+Click here if you forgot your password.
+Under the “Account” tab you can find a button that says “Parent Account.”
+There you can update your personal information, add or delete information about your child’s birthday and your family’s scout elves, and sign-up to receive special newsletters and updates.
 Note: You may specify what email address you would like us to send newsletters and updates to, however, your username is the original email address you created your account with.
-If you need additional help, please email us with any questions or comments.
+If you need additional help, please email firstname.lastname@example.org with any questions or comments.

 Try resetting your password.
-Click on the “Account” button at the top of the screen, then click “edit password.”
-If you continue to have trouble, email us with your full name, zip code, email address as well as your scout elf's name and we will do our best to help you.
+Click on the “Account” button at the top of the screen, then click “Forgot Password?”
+Type in your email address to receive a password reset message.
+If you continue to have trouble, email email@example.com with your full name, zip code, email address, as well as your scout elf's name, and the IT elves will assist you.

 SCOUT ELF QUESTIONS:

-Christmas magic is very fragile, and if a scout elf is touched it may lose its magic.
-If your scout elf has been touched, please sprinkle a little cinnamon beside him or her before you go to bed; cinnamon is like vitamins for scout elves, and it helps them get back to the North Pole.
-Once they arrive, the North Pole E.R. doctors will check them out.
+Christmas magic is very fragile, and if scout elves are touched they may lose their magic.
+If your scout elf has been touched, you can apologize by writing a letter to Santa, or saying you’re sorry to your elf.
+Then, please sprinkle a little cinnamon beside him or her before you go to bed; cinnamon is like vitamins for scout elves, and it helps them get back to the North Pole.
+Once they arrive, the North Pole doctors will check them out.

-Your Elf on the Shelf reports all sorts of things to Santa, like when you've been naughty and nice.
-If you do your chores, he or she tells Santa what a good helper you are.
-When you don’t share your toys, he or she lets Santa know that, too!
-Updates to your Christmas list are always welcome, and if you have a special message for Santa, you can whisper that to your scout elf, too.
+Your Elf on the Shelf® reports all sorts of things to Santa, mostly about whether you and your family members have been naughty or nice.
+If you do your chores, your scout elf tells Santa what a good helper you are.
+When you don’t share your toys, he or she lets Santa know.
+If you want to make updates to your Christmas list or send a special message to Santa, your elf can tell Santa those things, too!

-Every Elf on the Shelf comes from Santa Claus.
-Some come direct from the North Pole to your house, and some come from special adoption centers that Santa has approved.
+Every Elf on the Shelf® comes from a special adoption center that Santa has approved.
 The adoption centers are often located inside certain stores.
-Much like you would go to the store to adopt a pet, your Elf on the Shelf can be adopted, too.
-The important thing to remember is that no matter how an scout elf gets to his or her family, they are all on the same special mission: to be Santa’s eyes and ears during the holiday season.
+Much like you would go to the store to adopt a pet, your Elf on the Shelf® can be adopted, too.
+The important thing to remember is that no matter how a scout elf gets to his or her family, they are all on the same special mission: to be Santa’s eyes and ears during the holiday season.